COVID19 Prevention Checklist Industry Guidance

 - Additional information about proper use of face coverings is available from the CDC (see: Use of Cloth Face Coverings to Help Slow the Spread of COVID-19).

-- The number of individuals that can gather in a shared space (e.g., an enclosed theater) must not exceed the limit established by the Governor’s Executive Order, currently set at 50 people indoors and 100 people outdoors.
+- The number of individuals that can gather in a shared space (e.g., an enclosed theater) must not exceed the limit established by the Governor’s Executive Order.

 - Maintaining physical distancing of 6 feet and wearing face coverings are the primary tools to avoid transmission of respiratory droplets between individuals.
 If a space cannot accommodate the gathering limit without complying with the six-foot distancing requirement, attendance must be limited to allow for such compliance.